What is food processing and packaging equipment worth?

 What drives the value

 Sanitary construction leads: stainless, washdown-rated, USDA- or FDA-appropriate equipment holds value because it can move into another food plant; painted or non-sanitary gear cannot, and trades accordingly.
-Throughput and format matter, and so does flexibility, a machine that handles many container sizes is easier to resell than one tooled for a single product.
+Throughput and format matter, and so does flexibility: a machine that handles many container sizes resells more easily than one tooled for a single product.
 Integration cuts both ways: a custom continuous line can be highly productive in place but hard to relocate, which depresses its liquidation value relative to standalone machines that buyers can pick off individually.
-Refrigeration is also regulated, and ammonia systems carry de-install and compliance considerations a buyer prices in.
+Refrigeration is regulated too: ammonia systems carry de-install and compliance costs that any buyer prices in.

 Integrated lines vs standalone machines